Skip to main content

 (2) Sample View button: Switches the Zone page between Map view and Sample view (5).

 (3) Information bar: Displays the file name and the length of the Sample in the focused Zone.
-Click and hold the little play icon on the left to play back the whole Sample on the Cue bus (refer to Using the Cue Bus for more information).
+Click and hold the little play icon on the left to play back the whole Sample on the Cue bus (refer to Using the Cue bus for more information).
 Click the little circle (or pair of circle) at the far right to switch the waveform display (1) between single-channel and two-channel display.

 (4) Zone List: Shows all Zones in a list.
 The Zone List can be shown/hidden by clicking the Zone List button (1).
 Click an entry in the list to set the focus to that Zone.
 You can also select multiple Zones, move them via drag and drop, and add/delete Zones in the list.
-See section Selecting and Managing Zones in the Zone List for a complete description of the Zone List.
+See section Selecting and managing Zones in the Zone List for a complete description of the Zone List.

 (5) Map view / Sample view: The Map view is the default view (pictured above).
 It shows and lets you edit all Zones contained in your Sound.
 The Sample view shows the waveform of the Sample for the focused Zone and lets you edit some of its settings.
 Click the Sample View button (2) to switch between the Map view and the Sample view (the Sample view is visible when the Sample View button is activated).
-The Map and Sample views are explained in detail in section Selecting and Editing Zones in the Map View and Editing Zones in the Sample View, respectively.
+The Map and Sample views are explained in detail in section Selecting and editing Zones in the Map view and Editing Zones in the Sample view, respectively.

 (6) Zone settings: Displays the parameters for the focused Zone.
-See section Adjusting the Zone Settings for a detailed description of the available parameters.
+See section Adjusting the Zone settings for a detailed description of the available parameters.

-Selecting and Managing Zones in the Zone List
+Selecting and managing Zones in the Zone List

-The Zone List shows all Zones of the focused Sound.
+On the left, the Zone List shows all Zones of the focused Sound.

 1306132908_imageref_2544771851.png